Skip to main content

 Do I need planning permission for decking?

-You do not need planning permission for garden decking, so long as you meet specific criteria.
+You do not need planning permission for garden decking so long as you meet specific criteria.
 The main concern for many is that the decking platforms cannot be more than 30cm from the ground.

 Do I need planning permission for landscaping?

-Generally, garden design such as returfing a lawn area, adding garden paving, or creating flower beds will not require planning permission.
+Generally, garden design, such as returfing a lawn area, adding garden paving, or creating flower beds, will not require planning permission.

 We set the rules for walls, fences and other enclosures out above.
 You should, however, be mindful of pruning trees.
-Certain types of trees are protected under Tree Preservation Orders, so you may wish to check with your Local Council before cutting down or significantly pruning a tree.
+Certain trees are protected under Tree Preservation Orders, so you may wish to check with your Local Council before cutting down or significantly pruning a tree.

-Contact Senior Conveyancing Assistant Laura Thurlow for more information today.
+Contact us for more information today.

 Note: This article is not legal advice; it provides information of general interest about current legal issues.